BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 and ``car2`` respectively enter the intersection.
 The loop will iterate as long as at least one of the cars has not yet entered the intersection, so if ``car3`` enters before either ``car1`` or ``car2``, the requirement on line 4 will fail and we will reject the simulation.
-Note the necessity of the :keyword:`wait` statement on line 9: if we omitted it, the loop could run forever without any time actually passing in the simulation.
+Note the necessity of the ``wait`` statement on line 9: if we omitted it, the loop could run forever without any time actually passing in the simulation.

-..  _guards:

 Preconditions and Invariants
 ----------------------------

-Even general behaviors designed to be used in multiple scenarios may not operate correctly from all possible starting states: for example, :obj:`FollowLaneBehavior` assumes that the agent is actually in a lane rather than, say, on a sidewalk.
+Even general behaviors designed to be used in multiple scenarios may not operate correctly from all possible starting states: for example, `FollowLaneBehavior` assumes that the agent is actually in a lane rather than, say, on a sidewalk.
 To model such assumptions, Scenic provides a notion of *guards* for behaviors.
 Most simply, we can specify one or more *preconditions*: